Njuelle/how-to-dashboard/kibana.md

 ## 1- Docker compose and configurations file

-First we have to write a docker-compose file (in yaml) to launch a stack with Kuzzle, Elastic-search and kibana.
+First we have to write a docker-compose file (in yaml) to launch a stack with Kuzzle, Elastic-search and Kibana.
 So, create a file called `docker-compose.yml`.

-At first we have to add some services, we need Kuzzle, Redis and Elastic-search :
+At first we have to add some services in this file, we need Kuzzle, Redis and Elastic-search :

 ```yaml
 version: '2'